tla/AoC2022/README.md

-# AoC2022
+# Advent of Code 2022 solutions

-Advent of Code 2022 solutions
+Letting the world watch as I bumble my way through Clojure